-In the area of gas distribution, mention should also go to Consultation Document (Dco) ARERA's final 167/2021/R/gas, relating to the Authority's final guidelines on the reorganisation of measurement at the entry and exit points of the gas transport network, and Dco 250/2021/R/gas, relating to the launch of pilot projects for innovation in gas transport and distribution infrastructures.
+In the area of gas distribution, mention should also go to Consultation Document (Dco) 167/2021/R/gas, relating to the Authority's final guidelines on the reorganisation of measurement at the entry and exit points of the gas transport network, and Dco 250/2021/R/gas, relating to the launch of pilot projects for innovation in gas transport and distribution infrastructures.
 With the guidelines of the first Dco, Arera aims to ensure that the measurement of gas entering and leaving the transport network will meet predefined standards for accuracy and reliability, through an adequate accountability applied transport and to all players along the chain.
-To this end, the Authority intends to introduce plant, performance and distribution maintenance requirements for measurement systems, service standards and appropriate incentive guidelines on the reorganisation of measurement and trials to innovate das infrastructures mechanisms that translate into financial compensation in the event of non-compliance with the standards.
+To this end, the Authority intends to introduce plant, performance and distribution maintenance requirements for measurement systems, service standards and appropriate incentive lost depreciation for decommissioned traditional metres covered mechanisms that translate into financial compensation in the event of non-compliance with the standards.
 With Dco 250/2021/R/gas, instead, ARERA has outlined procedures for launching pilot projects for testing solutions for optimised management and innovative uses of gas transport and distribution infrastructures, in terms of types of intervention and the subjects involved, general evaluation criteria and coverage of the costs of the trials.